databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-copy-into-table.md

   'https://<url>'
 ```

-You can use glob patterns to specify moran than one file.
+You can use glob patterns to specify more than one file.
 For example, use

 - `ontime_200{6,7,8}.csv` to represents `ontime_2006.csv`,`ontime_2007.csv`,`ontime_2008.csv`.
 - `ontime_200[6-8].csv` to represents `ontime_2006.csv`,`ontime_2007.csv`,`ontime_2008.csv`.